The Definitive Guide to 24 Step Simplified Yang Style Taijiquan

 It is vital to consciously check and correct body postures when practising to avoid these bad habits.
 In the long run, practitioners will establish a habit of maintaining good postures.
 Thus improve or minimise the risk of postural defect or illness.

-- Agile step and steady movements – Apart from a few movements where practitioners rise up and creep down, most movements are required to practise in stances along the same level.
-Both legs take turn to support the body weight.
+- Agile step and steady movements – Apart from a few movements where practitioners rise up and creep down, most movements are required to practise stances along with the same level.
+Both legs take turns to support body weight.

 - Extended and soft – Beginners are often too rigid or too soft (feeble) when practising Taijiquan.
 Taiji postures should be like an inflated balloon, soft but nicely extended.
-Energy in our body is like the air in the balloon, gently pushes outward to all directions.
+The energy in our body is like the air in the balloon, which gently pushes outward to all directions.
 We describe this in Taiji as “Hardness within softness”

 Beginners may find the inner essence difficult to grasp, but should still try to practise the postures in such a manner that they are soft but not feeble, extended but not rigid.

 After grasping all the essentials of the foundation stage, beginners will enter the improvement stage.
 This stage focuses on raising practitioners' skills and further understand the key essentials, thus making the practice of the 24 step more comprehensive, continuous, even-paced and smooth delivery of strength and energy.

 - Coordination from top to bottom – All Taijiquan styles emphasise good coordination of the hands, eyes, head, and steps, all part of the body united as one.
 Every posture requires different parts of the body to move in certain way in order to make the posture more effective and coordinated.